EloiseRosen/kaggle-airbnb/kaggle-nerve/README.md

 **GenerateSubmission.py** - code to generate submission (will be uploaded after end date)

-**NerveDataExploration.ipynb** - ipython notebook with data exploration
+**NerveDataExploration.ipynb** - ipython notebook with data exploration (will be uploaded after end date)

 **train_masks.csv** - gives the training image masks in run-length encoded format.
 This is provided as a convenience to demonstrate how to turn image masks into encoded text values for submission. (provided by Kaggle)